pauleveritt/themester/DIARY.md

 Running log of notes to later turn into docs.

+## Aug 10 2025

 ## Aug 9 2025

 Adam Turner messaged me, interested in the registry and view ideas.
 Let's bring `themester-sphinx` back in and get everything working again.

+I put everything in `themester.sphinx` for now.
+The first focus: just getting everything from the `themester-sphinx` package copied over.
+Let's go back to making Themester a Sphinx-first for now.

+The big effort: extracting `PathTo` into a service.
+The real Sphinx implementation, not my previous Themester nor Goku services that were not tied to Sphinx.
+It was important to have a backwards-compatible starting point.

+I'm still going to need the neutral ones.
+But I will do this *after* I branch off from a PoC for Adam.

 ## May 31